Electric vehicle: Mining, extraction and production

 Information regarding the sustainability of the production process of batteries has become a politically charged topic.
 Business processes of raw material extraction in practice raise issues of transparency and accountability of the management of extractive resources.
 In the complex supply chain of lithium technology, there are diverse stakeholders representing corporate interests, public interest groups and political elites that are concerned with outcomes from the technology production and use.
 One possibility to achieve balanced extractive processes would be the establishment of commonly agreed-upon standards on the governance of technology worldwide.

 The compliance of these standards can be assessed by the Assessment of Sustainability in Supply Chains Frameworks (ASSC).
 Hereby, the qualitative assessment consists of examining governance and social and environmental commitment.
 Indicators for the quantitative assessment are management systems and standards, compliance and social and environmental indicators.

 The initial phase of electric vehicle production incurs an environmental cost, often referred to as a "carbon debt", primarily driven by the energy-intensive manufacturing of high-voltage batteries and the extraction of critical raw materials.
 Rare-earth metals (neodymium, dysprosium) and other mined metals (copper, nickel, iron) are used by EV motors, while lithium, cobalt, manganese are used by the batteries.
 In 2023 the US State Department said that the supply of lithium would need to increase 42-fold by 2050 globally to support a transition to clean energy.
 Most of the lithium-ion battery production occurs in China, where the bulk of energy used is supplied by coal-burning power plants.

 The extraction and processing of these metals contributes to habitat destruction and environmental degradation.
 For instance, the process of mining minerals such as lithium and cobalt, essential components of current battery chemistries, carries significant localized environmental hazards.
-Lithium mining, frequently conducted using water-intensive brine extraction, contributes to global carbon emissions, estimated at over 1.3 million tonnes of carbon annually, with every tonne of mined lithium equating to 15 tonnes of CO_{2} released into the atmosphere.
+Lithium mining, frequently conducted using water-intensive brine extraction, contributes to global carbon emissions, estimated at over 1.3 million tonnes of carbon annually, with every tonne of mined lithium equating to 15 tonnes of released into the atmosphere.
 In regions rich in cobalt, such as the Democratic Republic of Congo (DRC), environmental costs are substantial, including deforestation, habitat destruction and water pollution.
 Scientists have noted high radioactivity levels in some mining regions, and industrial processes, including the pulverization of rock, release dust that causes respiratory health issues for nearby populations.
 Open-pit nickel mining has led to environmental degradation and pollution in developing countries such as the Philippines and Indonesia.
 In 2024, nickel mining and processing was one of the main causes of deforestation in Indonesia.